oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 		The final complete path should like **https://oictraining5-oicpm-px.integration.ocp.oraclecloud.com/ic/api/integration/v1/flows/rest/GET_COUNTRIES_LIST/1.0/countriesList**

 8. Click on the *Response* (there is nothing to add to the request, as we have no parameters to pass).
-In the **Body Definition** section Cick the *JSON Sample* sign, to define the response.
+In the **Body Definition** section Click the *JSON Sample* sign, to define the response.
 Select *From Sample* and copy paste the below json

 		```
 		<copy>